 Dr Markella Boudioni - The Story

-Markella has worked in the charitable sector and academia in the U.K. for over 20 years.
+Markella has worked in the charitable sector, academia and NHS in the U.K. for over 25 years.
 CancerBACUP, The Patients Association, The College of Health, London South Bank University and Imperial College - NIHR Imperial Biomedical Research Centre are organisations she worked at.
 She has extensive experience in:

 health and social care research,